 Edwin Lomotan, M.D.

-Edwin Lomotan, M.D., is a Physician and Chief of Clinical Informatics for the Division of Digital Healthcare Research in the Center for Evidence and Practice Improvement at the Agency for Healthcare Research and Quality.
+Edwin Lomotan, M.D., is a Physician and Senior Advisor for Clinical Informatics in the Center for Evidence and Practice Improvement at the Agency for Healthcare Research and Quality.
 He currently leads AHRQ’s clinical decision support (CDS) initiative, which aims to advance evidence into practice through CDS and to make CDS more shareable, standards-based, and publicly-available.

 Before joining AHRQ, Dr. Lomotan was Health IT Branch Chief in the Office of Quality and Data in the Bureau of Primary Health Care at the Health Resources and Services Administration (HRSA).
 While at HRSA, he led the Health Center-Controlled Network grant program, which was aimed at improving healthcare quality through health IT at community health centers across the country.
 Dr. Lomotan is board-certified in clinical informatics.
 He received his medical degree from the University of Pittsburgh and completed his pediatrics residency and informatics fellowship at Yale University.
 He also spent several years in community pediatric practice in Connecticut before joining Federal service in 2010.